FabianTerhorst/coreclr-module/docs/articles/weapon_damage.md

 ## IScript event handler

-This event will be called if a player do any damage by a Weapon to a other player.
+This event will be called if a player deals any damage by a weapon to a other victim.
 ##### Note : ScriptEvents have to be created in a IScript Class!
 Otherwise it won´t work!

 ```csharp